Virginia's Loudoun County parents rally as school board mulls transgender, critical race theory policies

 The policies affect transgender student rights, privacy and restroom accommodations and would require Loudoun County Public Schools employees to use students’ preferred names or pronouns.
 An official school board vote on the proposal is not expected until at least Aug.
 10.

-But it has become a hot-button issue in the district, where 259 residents signed up to speak during the public comment session Tuesday.
+But it has become a hot-button issue in the district, where 259 residents signed up to speak during the public comment session Tuesday and people lining up at the doors early to get seats in the packed auditorium.

 VIRGINIA COUNTY'S LATEST BLOW-UP IS PARENTAL RIGHTS AFTER CHRISTIAN STUDENT PLACED IN TINY ROOM